 - Water births at UnityPoint Health-Meriter birthing suites

-- VBAC labor and birth with a midwife partnered by support/monitoring of a physician
+- VBAC labor and birth with a midwife partnered by the support/monitoring of a physician

 - Annual gynecological exams